3A – Due Diligence in Environmental Prosecutions: A Mock Trial

 - R v Husky; Internal investigation; Privilege

 - Federal vs provincial implications of conviction

-In the mock trial counsel and witnesses will present opening statements, viva voce evidence and closing submissions.
-Our mock trial is modelled on a real discharge of chemical water from a chemical water processing company via a catch basin and sewer that flowed to an outfall and into a nearby creek.
+Our mock trial is modelled on a real case involving a discharge of chemical water from a chemical water processing company via a catch basin and sewer that flowed to an outfall and into a nearby creek.
 Personal charges were laid by the Ministry of the Environment against the company’s production manager and also against the company under the Ontario Water Resources Act and Ontario’s Environmental Protection Act.

 At the end of our mock trial, we will ask the audience if they would convict or acquit the company manager and the company, and why.
-Then, we will unveil what actually happened to both the production manager and the company after a lengthy trial in Ontario Provincial Offence Court.
+Then, we will unveil what actually happened to both the production manager and the company after a lengthy trial in Ontario Provincial Offences Court

 - Opening (Crown)